KP governs random growth off a one dimensional substrate: Matrix KP equation for multidimensional distributions

 The KPZ equation is not invariant under this scaling, which sends $(\lambda,\nu,\sigma)$ to $(\lambda,\ep^{1/2}\nu,\ep^{1/4}\sigma)$.
 A key problem is to find the true, scaling invariant equation for random interface growth.

 Since the early 2000's \cite{Johansson,sasamoto,borFerPrahSasam} it was known, for a number of models in the class, and special scaling invariant initial data \emph{narrow wedge} and \emph{flat}, that the distributional limits of \eqref{eq:123sc} were the Tracy-Widom distributions of random matrix theory.
-In an earlier article \cite{fixedpt} it was shown that, at least for one model in the class, TASEP, \eqref{eq:123sc} converges to a 1:2:3 invariant Markov process $\fh(t,x)$ with completely integrable transition probabilities given in terms of Fredholm determinants of kernels $\fK$ depending on the initial data (in \cite{kolmogorovTASEP,mqr-variants} this is extended to other models related to TASEP).
+In an earlier article \cite{fixedpt} it was shown that, at least for one model in the class, TASEP, \eqref{eq:123sc} converges to a Markov process $\fh(t,x)$ which is invariant under 1:2:3 scaling,

+where $\fh_0$ after the semicolon denotes the initial data.
 It is widely believed that this \emph{KPZ fixed point} governs the limiting fluctuation for all models in the class.

 The KPZ fixed point does not satisfy a stochastic differential equation.
-In place of that, it inherits a variational formulation from TASEP; a Hopf-Lax type formula involving a non-trivial input noise called the \emph{Airy sheet} $\aip(x,y)$,
+In place of that, it inherits a variational formulation from TASEP; a Hopf-Lax type formula involving a non-trivial input noise called the \emph{Airy sheet} $\aip(x,y)$: for the KPZ fixed point starting from $\fh(0,x)=\fh_0(x)$,

 The Airy sheet $\aip(x,y)$ can be thought of as the height function at $x$ at time $1$, starting from a narrow wedge at $y$ at time $0$, and therefore involves coupling different initial conditions.
 As far as we know at the present time, the coupled initial condition problem is not integrable, and therefore the distribution of the Airy sheet is unknown.
 This led to a problem in that it was unclear that \eqref{eq:var} even involved a unique object on the right hand side.
 An important advance is in \cite{DOV}, who show that the Airy sheet is a functional of the Airy line ensemble.
 This puts the variational formula \eqref{eq:var} on a solid footing, as it obviates the need for uniqueness of the Airy sheet.
 However, the functional is completely non-explicit.
 In this sense, \eqref{eq:var} is not satisfying as a universal scaling invariant equation.